matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- The behavior of a multi-exception catch is a simple extension for the single-exception case
+- The behavior of a multi-exception catch is a simple extension for the single-exception case.
-- The catch matches if the thrown exception matches (at least) one of the listed exceptions
+- The catch matches if the thrown exception matches (at least) one of the listed exceptions.
-- The type of e is a synthetic union of the exception types in the list.
+- The type of `e` is a synthetic union of the exception types in the list.
 When the value of e is used,
-its static type is the last common supertype of the type union
+its static type is the last common supertype of the type union.
-- However if e is rethrown within the catch block, the exception types that are rethrown are the types in the union
+- However if `e` is rethrown within the catch block, the exception types that are rethrown are the types in the union.

 ```java
 public void method() throws IOException, SQLException